feenkcom/gtoolkit.com/pages/about.md

             Why do we build this?
 Well, if we asked if you loved working with legacy systems, you are likely to say "No," and you might even feel a shiver.
 We think that should change.
 Programming is the coolest job on the planet, and it should feel like that all the time.
           </p>
           <p class="lead">
             We believe that tools are essential in software engineering, yet for too long, our industry disregarded their importance.
-We set out to create a new systematic experience that is conducive to a new approach to programming that we call moldable development.
+We set out to create a new systematic experience that is conducive to a new approach to programming that we call <a href="https://moldabledevelopment.com">moldable development</a>.
           </p>
           <p class="lead">
             Moldable development is hard to convey in words.
 You have to experience it.
 We offer Glamorous Toolkit as free and open-source under the MIT license because we want you to experience moldable development as directly as possible.